-Sensitivity Set the sensitivity for potential matches as More Sensitive/ Automatic/ Less Sensitive.
+Sensitivity Set the sensitivity as More Sensitive/ Automatic/ Less Sensitive.

 Train Voice If the phone often asks you to repeat voice command, train the phone to recognize your voice patterns.

-Choose from Train Words/ Train Digits.
-Prompts This setting allows you to select how the voice commands system notifies you and the duration in which you can respond.
-Choose from Mode/ Audio Playback/ Timeout.
+Train Words/ Train Digits

+Prompts Mode/ Audio Playback/

-- For Mode, set Prompts/ Readout + Alerts/ Readout/ Tones Only. - For Audio Playback, set Speakerphone or Earpiece. - For Timeout, set 5 seconds or 10 seconds.
+- For Mode, set Prompts/ Readout + Alerts/ Readout/ Tones Only. - For Audio Playback, set Speakerphone or Earpiece. - For Timeout, set 5 Seconds or 10 Seconds.